 David.

-Note the generic greeting and the bad spelling/grammar, both of which are common in these scam e-mails.
-Also, the e-mail was not sent directly to my address but only bcc’d to me.
-If you’ve ever worked for a fashion magazine, you’ll know that none of the information makes any sense.
+Note the generic greeting and the bad spelling and grammar, all of which are common in these scam e-mails.
+Also the e-mail was not sent directly to my address but rather it was bcc’d to me.
+If you’ve ever worked for a fashion magazine, you’ll know that none of the information in this e-mail makes any sense.

 A quick web search shows that a few other photographers have received this same or similar e-mail over the past two years.